 - 50% Close-ups

-I think if you had more time with your subject you could have shot a lot more and had what we call more b-roll to use while he is telling us his story through the audio.
+If you had more time with your subject, you could have shot a lot more and had more b-roll to use while he told us his story through the audio.

 |Nikon D4, Sigma 120-300mm f/2.8 DG OS HSM, Sigma 2x EX DG APO Autofocus Teleconverter, ISO 1400, ƒ/5.6, 1/2000|

-Another tip is to fill the screen with b-roll when someone is talking about things in the past.
-This is where abstract visuals can really help you.
+Another tip is to fill the screen with a b-roll when someone is talking about things in the past.
+B-roll is where abstract visuals can help you.

-This is where you may have what I call a video portrait of her can help.
-The subject is looking out a window for example and you just slowly move the camera or it is on tripod and they might move just a little.
+B-roll is where you may have what I call a video portrait of her that can help.
+For example, the subject is looking out a window, and you slowly move the camera, or it is on a tripod, and they might move just a little.

 |Fujifilm X-E2, FUJINON XF 55-200mm, ISO 6400, ƒ/4, 1/420|

 Another thing you could use is what I like to think as visual eye candy shots.
-This might be a close-up of water drops during rain hitting leaves.
-Could be a shot in a room as people walk through the shot.
+Eye candy might be a close-up of water drops during rain hitting leaves.
+It could be a shot in a room as people walk through the photo.
 Where you rack focus in and out of focus on elements in your subject’s world.
-Things like a book, a flower on a table, tools he may use in the job and things that just when used as b-roll are kind of what you might see when you are day dreaming and looking out a window.
+Things like a book, a flower on a table, tools he may use in the job, and something that, when used as a b-roll, is what you might see when daydreaming and looking out a window.

 |Nikon D5, Sigma 24-105mm f/4 DG OS HSM Art Lens, ISO 10000, ƒ/8, 1/100|

-For non-journalistic piece you can coach the talent/subjects.
-Their voices sounded the same even when they are talking about killing themselves or running a successful business.
+For the non-journalistic piece, you can coach the talent/subjects.
+Their voices sounded the same even when they were talking about killing themselves or running a successful business.
 Their voices need to have a little more emotions than the same one.
-Most people need a little coaching and doing several takes until you capture the emotion of what they are saying is necessary.
+Most people need a little coaching and doing several takes until you capture the feeling of what they are saying is necessary.
 Just as good light can impact the mood of a photo, the tone of the person’s voice can bring mood and emotion to the storyline.

-Sequencing needs to keep me on the edge of the seat.
-Meaning every 10 to 15 seconds you need to create a little tension.
-Sometimes this is visual and sometimes it is in their voices, the words or something that makes it a page-turner.
+Sequencing needs to keep me on the edge of my seat.
+Meaning every 10 to 15 seconds, you need to create a little tension.
+Sometimes this is visual, and sometimes it is in their voices, the words, or something that makes it a page-turner.

 Remember this from all that I taught on storytelling.
-Your clients for the most part do not know their stories well enough or they don’t need you.
+Your clients, for the most part, do not know their stories well enough, or they don’t need you.
 Also, they don’t know how to take your content and put it together into something for their audience.
-They need you to take control and capture their stories and put them into packages for their audience.
+They need you to take control, capture their stories, and put them into packages for their audience.
 They also need help with promoting their stories.
-So individual social media posts to drive people to the “story” are also needed.
-Still image with a few words and pointing people to the project on Vimeo or YouTube can not just help the client promote their work, but give them ideas on how to promote their work as well.
+So individual social media posts to drive people to the “story” are also required.
+Still, an image with a few words and pointing people to the project on Vimeo or YouTube can not just help the client promote their work but also give them ideas on how to promote their work.

-Remember you are not just telling their stories; you are educating them on how to tell their stories without you as well.
+Remember, you are not just telling their stories; you are educating them on how to say to them without you.
 They will take tips from the process and now be better speakers when they speak due to you helping them see the nuggets of their story.
-You will help them become more transparent so that ultimately their stories are told in a way that the audience is moved to action.
+You will help them become more transparent so that, ultimately, their stories move an audience to action.